leosala/sacla/scripts/README.md

 **Warning**: some of these scripts are outdated, and will be changed soon...
 The scripts described in this README file should anyhow work with no issues.

 ## get_data
 Gets data from the SACLA data buffer and converts them into HDF5 (via Maketaglist and DataConvert4).
-You do need a file config for MakeTagList in DIR//config/maketaglist.conf, where DIR is the data directory specified in the script
+You do need a file config for MakeTagList in `DIR//config/maketaglist.conf`, where `DIR` is the data directory specified in the script

 ### Usage